aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

       **Note**:

-         Running `deploy.sh` file will deploy 4 stacks, `ClaimsProcessingStack1`, `ClaimsProcessingStack2`,  `ClaimsProcessingStack3`, `ClaimsProcessingStack4`.
+         Running `deploy.sh` file will deploy a stack named `ClaimsProcessingStack1`.

-         The resources used in the Streamlit app get deployed by `ClaimsProcessingStack3` needs to be updated using the resorcues from `ClaimsProcessingStack1`. `ClaimsProcessingStack2` is used for the same.

-         The deployment loads sample data to dynamodb tables created as part of this stack.
-File named `loadsampledata.py` is used for loading sample data to dynamodb tables.
+         File named `loadsamples.py` is used for loading sample data to dynamodb tables.
 You can edit the sample dataset by editing `claimsprocessing/loadsampledata.py`.
-Please make sure to enter a valid phone number in line 52 of `loadsampledata.py` which loads DDBtableCustomerInfo with the sample customer data.

-         The file named `setup_AmazonBedrock_kb.py` under claimsprocessing folder is used for setting up a Bedrock knowldgebase and associated resources such as Open Serach vector database and collection, it's policies, running an embedding job to parse the sample data kept under Knowledgebase folder in the s3 bucket created as part of the Stack1.
-If you already have a knowledge base that you wanted to use, you can comment out line 53 and 54 of `deploy.sh` file.

-         File named `LexImport.py` under `claimsprocessing/LexImport.py` is used for importing the sample bot, buidling it and makes sure the alias has the `gp-fsi-claimprocessing-filenewclaim` Lambda associated as the Lambda codehook.
+Also, the same file is used for importing a sample Amazon Lex chatbot, buidling it and makeing sure the alias has the `gp-fsi-claimprocessing-filenewclaim` Lambda associated as the Lambda codehook.

          You can change the resource names by editing the enviornment variables set in the `deploy.sh` file.